hallzy/tv-show-notification/README.md

 `var calendar_id = false` means that you do NOT want to get emails with the logs at all.

+### var added_episode_alert

+This variable tells the script if you want to get emailed every time a new episode is added to your calendar.
+It will give you the name of the show, and the start date and time of that episode.
+All additions for that execution of the script will be in the same email.

+#### Default

+The default setting is `false`.

+#### Possible Values:

+`var calendar_id = true` means that you want to get the emails. every execution of the script.

+`var calendar_id = false` means that you do NOT want to get the emails.

 ## Questions

 ### What if I Accidentally mess with the data in the sheet?